theimowski/master-thesis/docs/section-industry.md

 Clojure was created by Rich Hickey in 2007.
 Its major motivation was to design a language that has Lisp-like syntax, embraces existing virtual machine platform (JVM) and allows to write code in functional style with emphasis on immutability and concurrency support.
-Clojure was made a fully open-source software so that it could be easier adopted by the community.
+Clojure was made a fully open-source software so that it could be easier adopted by the community {{{clojurewebsite}}}.

 Unlike previously listed languages, Clojure is dynamically typed.
 The code is compiled on-the-fly to corresponding JVM byte-code, but is not type-checked before running, which does not guarantee type safety and can result in this class of run-time errors, which would not be otherwise possible in statically typed language.